 - The right to be informed in writing about the facility’s policies and about any charges incurred for services rendered.

-- The right to privacy, including the confidentiality of medical information
+- The right to privacy, including the confidentiality of medical information.

-- The right to be treated with dignity and respect
+- The right to be treated with dignity and respect.

-- The right to be free from mental, physical, sexual abuse, exploitation, neglect, and involuntary seclusion
+- The right to be free from mental, physical, sexual abuse, exploitation, neglect, and involuntary seclusion.

 - The right to make an official complaint without retaliation.

-- The right to communicate confidentially with others
+- The right to communicate confidentially with others.

 Nursing home residents also have the right to sue if they suffer from abuse or neglect at their facility.
 If your loved one is not capable of pursuing legal action on their own behalf, they may designate someone to do so for them (often called “power of attorney”).

-Know the Signs of Nursing Home Abuse
+What are the Signs of Nursing Home Abuse in Reading?

-There are many different kinds of elder abuse that take place at nursing homes.
+There are many different kinds of elder abuse that take place in nursing homes.
 Nursing home residents can be subjected to physical abuse, sexual abuse, emotional and psychological abuse, and financial abuse.
 Abuse can take the form of overt acts of violence, as well as failure to provide adequate care and attention.

 Signs of abuse and neglect in nursing homes include: